 Faggart ran a few Busch races into the early 2000s.
 He attempted seven Cup races but never qualified.
 Faggart was racing in legend cars as of 2017.

-The Phillips family decided to stay off the race track afterwards, but remained fans of the sport itself.
-John Phillips went on to have a family of his own, as did the other Phillips children.
+The Phillips family decided to stay off the race track afterwards, but remained fans of the sport itself, all of them finding success in other ventures in life.
 Robert Phillips passed away in late 2015 at the age of 80.

-Jennifer appears to have never remarried.
-She said to SCR that she usually attended Sportsman races that Russell was in, but for the first time she could not due to an appointment.
+Jennifer said to SCR that she usually attended Sportsman races that Russell was in, but for the first time she could not due to an appointment.
 Russell’s fatal crash occurred a few minutes before she arrived at the Speedway.
+She has since remarried.

 ‘Remembering Russell Phillips’ – Article from the January 1996 issue of Stock Car Racing magazine